intermine/im-docs/docs/get-started/quick-start.md

 ~/git/ $ git clone https://github.com/intermine/biotestmine.git
 ```

 You now have an InterMine!
-The [tutorial](tutorial/index.md) goes into detail about the various files that comprise an InterMine.
+This [tutorial](tutorial/index.md) goes into detail about the various files that comprise an InterMine.

 ### 2. Add a mine properties file